-3. The countryside
+3. The Countryside

 There are many beautiful areas of countryside around the UK, from the National Parks to the Scottish highlands, and we are lucky that Cornwall is one of those places with a huge amount to offer!
 We have more National Trust/Heritage sites than I can count on two hands, and each one is stunning in its own unique way.

-5. The relaxed atmosphere
+5. The Relaxed Atmosphere

 I don’t want people to think that Cornish people don’t work as hard as others because they’re always ‘out surfing’ etc. because that simply isn’t true.
-People here work just as hard, but the workplace atmosphere is (in most cases!) much more flexible and friendly.
+People here work just as hard, but the workplace atmosphere is (in many cases!) much more flexible and friendly.

-6. The importance placed on sustainability
+6. The Importance Placed on Sustainability

 Because nature and wildlife are such a huge part of every day life here, everyone really cares about protecting the environment.
 Villages get together on a regular basis to do local beach cleans and conservation, and there are many different charities set up to protect our woodland and our waters.
 I am a Surfers Against Sewage member as I think they do great things to help clean up our oceans!

-7. Childhood memories
+7. Childhood Memories

 Buying a house here meant that I could still visit all the places (beaches, towns and parks) that I enjoyed going to when I was growing up, and where I created some wonderful childhood memories!

-8. The independent and small businesses
+8. The Independent and Small Businesses

 The ‘relaxed atmosphere’ mentioned above not only comes from the location, but also the size of the companies.
 Don’t get me wrong, there are some big, internationally successful businesses based here, but the majority you’ll find in Cornwall are small or independent companies who support each other and enjoy the small, family feel.